-I'm a Lecturer (assistant professor) in philosophy at Monash University, where I am on the Board of Directors for the program in Philosophy, Politics and Economics.
-Before that, I got my BA at UT Austin and PhD at MIT.
+I'm a lecturer at Monash University, where I teach ethics.
+Before Monash, I did my BA at UT Austin and my PhD at MIT.

-The basic idea: we wrong ourselves by doing what would wrong a consenting other, and we have the right not to make a sacrifice when we it would be wrong to impose it on someone else against their will.
+The basic idea: we wrong ourselves by doing what would wrong a consenting other, and we have the right not to make a sacrifice when it would be wrong to impose it on a non-consenting other.

 [A paper on consequentialism] (under review)